 2) Vacuum Regularly (but not too regularly)

 When I was younger my mum used to vacuum the entire house 3 times per week.
-Us kids were always giving her a hard time about it.
-Now that I’m older I realise our objections weren’t without merit.
+Us, her kids, were always giving her a hard time about it.
+Now that I’m older I realize our objections weren’t without merit.
 Vacuuming does indeed help keep a carpet clean.
-It lifts dirt out of the deeper fibers so they won’t clog up and gradually deteriorate the colour and quality of the carpet.
+It lifts dirt out of the deeper fibers so they won’t clog up and gradually deteriorate the color and quality of the carpet.